Worried about a child? Safeguarding at HHJS

 The Deputy Safeguarding Lead is Mrs Mandy Appleyard

-We have two Safeguarding Governors; Barbara Clifford and Gemma Jones , who monitor the effectiveness of our safeguarding policy and procedures.
+We have a Safeguarding Governor: Barbara Clifford , who monitors the effectiveness of our safeguarding policy and procedures.

 Below you will find a series of points about how to contact the borough’s Single Point of Access for extra support or to make a referral if you have a concern that needs professional help or support with a problem or situation.
 You are within your rights to do so if you feel there is a need for this.